 Evidence of residency

-It is important to note that, documentation must be dated in the last three months and the address must match your current address or as supplied on the reference application form.
+It is important to note that documentation must be dated in the last six months and the address must match your current address or as supplied on the reference application form.

 - Credit card statement

 - Council tax bill